THE IRISH have suffered more than most in the world of film.

 Warwick Davis was ditched for this effort, which served as a direct sequel to the first Leprechaun film, erasing all of the previous sequels in the process.
 It also cranks up the gore with one man sliced in half by a solar panel (more social commentary) while in one gloriously gratuitous set piece the leprechaun escapes from one poor bloke's stomach, Alien style.

-All that and there is a Fantasia style sequence with hapless teens under attack from lots of tiny leprechauns.
+All that and there is a Fantasia inspired sequence with hapless teens under attack from lots of tiny leprechauns.
 It's surprisingly enjoyable if slightly daft.

-The opening salvo set in Ireland is pure comedy gold, while the film's shortcomings are largely forgiven thanks to an amusingly silly tone and a likeable and eclectic cast.
+The opening salvo set in Ireland is pure comedy gold, while the film's shortcomings are largely forgiven thanks to an amusingly silly tone along with a likeable and eclectic cast.

 Leprechaun in the Hood (2000)